+cuem config, amounts to \$0,111,504, of an average per mile of \$54,000.

+Its state of progress may be summed up as follows : Miles.

-1st Division-Shediac to Moncton, completed,
+1st D ivision-Shediac to Moncton, completed,

+2nd do St. John to Salman Break de 9.60

-2nd do. -St. John to Salmon Brook, do
+Milu doSt.
+John to Salmon Brook, do. .
+9.00

-Branch to wharves at Moncton, do 0 88
+Branch to wharves at Moncton, do .
+088

-3d. do. -Hampton to Sussex, \$ done,
+3d. doHampton to Sussex, 1⁄2 done, .
+23 18

-4th. doMoncton to Head of Peticodiac, 2-5th done, 20.59
+4th. doMoncton to Head of Peticodiac, 2-5th done, .
+20.59

-5th. doSussex to head of Peticodiac, let, cleared, and work well in
+5th. doSussex to head of Peticodiac, let, cleared, and work well n

-progress, 24.51
+progress, .
+24.51

-Total,
+Total, 169.18

-The total expenditure on the works to 1st November, 1858, was as follows:-
+To Ju From e total expenditure on the works to 1st November, 1858, was as follows ly 6, 1856.

-To July 6, 1856.
 Purchase of road and materials from Messrs.
-Peto &
+Peto & Co 432,000 233,80 8 434,548

-Co\$432,000

-From July 6, 1856, to April 1, 1857.
-Expenditure under superintendence of A. L. Light, Chief Engineer,

-From April 1, 1857, to October 31, 1858.
-Expenditure under direction

-of Board of Commissioners.
-1.434 548
+The t \$2. sotal cost as before stated being ,100,356 ,711,904

+Leaving to be yet expended

 The road will cost about \$2.800 per mile more than the original price agreed on in the contract with Messrs Peto & Co., but the reports give a full and satisfactory explanation of this difference.
 Work of a superior quality to that required in the specifications of that contract has been adopted, and necessary work has been done not included in that contract, all of which would have been an extra charge.
-The alignment has been perfected; the road straightened; reversed curves avoided, and the total curvature reduced 1.728°, or nearly five full circles: the length of the road has been reduced eight per cent.; permanent stone structures have been adopted in lieu of trestle works and wooden culverts; bridges over or under the road have been substituted in place of level crossings; more wood and water stations have been constructed than contemplated originally; additional depot grounds and wharves have been purchased, and more fencing has been constructed than first contemplated.
+The alignment has been perfected ; the road straightened ; reversed curves avoided, and the total curvature reduced 1.728°, or nearly five full circles; the length of the road has been reduced eight per cent. ; permanent stone structures have been adopted in lieu of trestle works and wooden culverts ; bridges over or under the road have been constructed than contemplated originally ; additional depot grounds and wharves have been purchased, and more fencing has been constructed than first contemplated.
 These additional expenditures, necessary to the construction of a first class road and indispensable to its traffic when completed, all of which would have been an extra charge by Messrs.
 Peto & Co., are estimated to amount to \$7,232 per mile-which, added to the original contract price, would have made the cost of the road \$38,432 per mile.
-From this, if there be deducted the present estimated cost \$24,000 per mile, it will appear that, what is apparently an increase of cost, is in fact a saving of nearly \$4,500 per mile, or nearly half a million dollars in the aggregate.
+From this, if there be deducted the present estimated cost \$34,000 per mile.
+If will appear that, what is apparently an increase of cost, is in fact a saving of nearly \$4,500 per mile, or nearly half a million dollars in the aggregate.
 The minimum radius of curvature is 2,865 feet; the maximum 12,278 feet between St. John and Moncton.
 By the original location, under the Peto contract, the minimum radius was 1,584 feet, and the maximum 5,280 feet.
-On the original location the total amount of straight line was 70.9 miles, while on the new location it is 79.7 miles.
+On the original location the total amount of straight line was 70.9 miles, while on the new location it is 70.7 miles.
 The highest point of grade upon the line is but 165 feet above high water at St. John, and the maximum grade is 45 feet per mile.
 Seventy-five curves have been dispensed with and straight lines substituted.
-Ten of these curves were recreted curves, always highly objectionable, while sixteen others were nearly as bad, being reversions connected by short tangents of from only 20 to 90 feet in length.
+Ten of these curves were records curves, always highly objectionable, while sixteen others were nearly as bad, being reversions connected by short tangents of from only 20 to 90 feet in length.